 When you’re feeling the stress of building a new business, it’s easy to assume that your partner isn’t pulling his or her weight.
 To avoid mounting resentment, define clear and objective performance indicators from the beginning to measure each of your contributions.
-This way, if one or the other of you fails to follow through on expectations, you can hold a level-headed conversation based on facts instead of feelings.
+This way, if one or the other of you fail to follow through on expectations, you can have a level-headed conversation based on facts instead of feelings.

 Within a long-term small business partnership, it’s not a matter of if but when you and your partner will have a major disagreement.
 Before that first dispute arises, it will be helpful to set some ground rules for conflict resolution.

 How will you make decisions when tensions are high?
 Do you prefer to resolve disputes right away, or do you need a few days to mull over your position?
-Are you open to working with a business coach or partnership counselor to navigate your business relationship?
+Are you open to working with a business coach or partnership counselor to navigate your small business relationship?
 Talk through a few different conflict resolution scenarios to get a sense of how things will play out when conflicts come up.

-No one likes to think about the possibility of a lawsuit or legal dispute, but they are a reality of doing business.
+No one likes to think about the possibility of a lawsuit or other legal dispute, but they are a reality of doing business.
 Will you include an arbitration clause in customer or vendor contracts to settle disputes privately?
 What happens if you and your partner reach a disagreement that you can’t solve on your own?
 Make as many decisions as possible while everyone is getting along so that if a legal dispute does arise, you have a clear path forward.

 At the end of the day, the purpose of any business venture should be to generate revenue and turn a profit.
-A business partnership is a financial relationship, so discussing finances from the outset is critical.
+A small business partnership is a financial relationship, so discussing business finances from the outset is critical.

 You’ve heard a million times that “it takes money to make money.”
-When you’re in a business partnership, that truth presents additional questions: Who will be contributing financially?
+When you’re in a small business partnership, that truth presents additional questions: Who will be contributing financially?
 How much capital will be expected from each partner?
 When does that investment have to be made?

 Different individuals have different levels of tolerance for debt and the risk that comes along with it.
-Before agreeing to a business partnership, have a conversation about the possibility of going into debt for your business and your individual tolerance for risk in that scenario.
+Before agreeing to a small business partnership, have a conversation about the possibility of going into debt for your business and your individual tolerance for risk in that scenario.

 What size business loan would you consider?
 Are you willing to put up collateral on a business loan, or to sign a personal guarantee?
 Are you comfortable financing short-term expenses on a business credit card?
 Get specific about various scenarios to decide how you’ll handle debt within your small business partnership.